mayyamal/SAT-LL/README.md

 RANE tool can work with neltislts  in `bench` as well as in `verilog` format, however, this flow covers only the `bench` format, since that is the only output from the SAT-based tool.

 ### Yosys
-The synthesys with Yosys is done using the `yosys.tcl` The synthesized netlist is in assignment format in `benchmarks/aes/2_assign_orig/yosys/aes_sbox.v`.
+The synthesys with Yosys is done using the `yosys.tcl`.
+The synthesized netlist is in assignment format in `benchmarks/aes/2_assign_orig/yosys/aes_sbox.v`.
 See the script for additional comments.

 ### Synopsys DC
-The synthesys with Yosys is done using the `dc.tcl` The synthesized netlist is in assignment format.
+The synthesys with Synopsys DC is done using the `dc.tcl` The synthesized netlist is in assignment format.

 ## Conversion to `bench`